In 2019, nearly 1.2 million homeowners in the UK sold their property. And many of those homeowners had the help of an estate agent.

 Many estate agents connect with other professionals in the field to learn, grow, and continue to better themselves.
 Professionals in any field can benefit from working with colleagues and real estate is no different.

-Estate agents change fees in exchange for selling a property.
+Estate agents charge fees in exchange for selling a property.
 Historically, the estate agent would charge a fee based on a % of the sale price.
 However it is becoming more common for estate agents to offer a fixed price fee.

 For estate agents changing a % of the sale price, fees usually fluctuate between 0.5%-1.5% of the sale price.
 Depending on the size of your property and negotiation skills, you should always try to get a better offer from the estate agent.